Hurray for the Riff Raff: Musical career

-Wall Street Journal describes Segarra's singing thus: "She has a subtle, expressive voice that she wraps around songs that draw on the sounds and styles of the American South, and her lyrics often take unconventional tack on traditional subjects."
+The Wall Street Journal describes Segarra's singing thus: "She has a subtle, expressive voice that she wraps around songs that draw on the sounds and styles of the American South, and her lyrics often take unconventional tack on traditional subjects."

 Spin previewed a video of the band's song "St. Roch Blues".

 In February 2014, Hurray for the Riff Raff had their ATO Records debut with Small Town Heroes.
-The record featured “The Body Electric,” a song that NPR’s Ann Powers called “The Political Song of the Year” in 2014 and says the album "sweeps across eras and genres with grace and grit."
+The record featured “The Body Electric,” a song that NPR's Ann Powers called “The Political Song of the Year” in 2014 and says the album "sweeps across eras and genres with grace and grit."

 Describing Segarra's music, NPR says "Segarra's morning-after alto might be the least showy great voice to hit the national scene this year."

 In early July 2016, the band played the Danish festival of Roskilde to an enthusiastic audience.
 In December 2016, they announced a new record, The Navigator, on Pitchfork with the first single from the album, "Rican Beach."
-The album was released on March 10, 2017 on ATO Records.
+The album was released on March 10, 2017, on ATO Records.

 In late 2018, Segarra joined organizers of the Newport Folk Festival to travel to Puerto Rico and deliver instruments to various public schools.
 During that visit, Segarra played their first concert at La Respuesta in Santurce.

-In 2019, HftRR's "Pa'lante" won Best Music Video at the SXSW Film Festival Jury and Specials Awards.
+In 2019, Hurray for the Riff Raff's "Pa'lante" won Best Music Video at the SXSW Film Festival Jury and Specials Awards.

 In 2021, Nonesuch Records announced Hurray for the Riff Raff's debut album on the label.
 Life on Earth was released on February 18, 2022.
 Its eleven new “nature punk” tracks on the theme of survival are "music for a world in flux—songs about thriving, not just surviving, while disaster is happening."
 Leading up to its release, Stereogum made it their album of the week, noting that the album's "sonic backdrop is fluid yet unmistakable no matter what form it takes.
 Even at their most synthetic, these tracks come across as earthy and alive—an extension of their environment.
 Even at their smallest and quietest, they feel huge."
 The album was met with critical acclaim upon its release.

+Hurray for the Riff Raff released their eighth studio album "The Past Is Still Alive" on February 23, 2024.
+The Associated Press named the album to its list of the best work from 2024, calling it a "beautiful portrayal of the U.S." and noting that Segarra pulled from their background as a hitchhiker, train hopper and outsider artist to document adventures "that can only happen far from home."

 Personal life

-Alynda lives in New Orleans, is non-binary, and uses they/them pronouns.
+Segarra lives in Chicago, is non-binary, and uses they/them pronouns.